 The QNX Neutrino RTOS and the QNX Hypervisor are the gold standard operating systems for secure embedded software.

 BlackBerry Security Services

-Leveraging our gold standard BlackBerry cybersecurity expertise, we can evaluate your software assets to identify vulnerabilities and recommend specific remediation actions.
+Leveraging BlackBerry's industry-leading cybersecurity expertise, we can evaluate your software assets to identify vulnerabilities and recommend specific remediation actions.
 From penetration testing to a holistic appraisal of your company’s security posture, our security and embedded system experts can assess and address security issues with your processes or products at every stage of your software development life cycle (SDLC).
 We can help you: